Maniwar/Call-Center-Use-Case-Calculator/README.md

 ### 📖 User Experience
 - Input Guidance tab with industry benchmarks and best practices for each metric
+- Data Templates and Quick Reference Guide positioned for optimal workflow
 - Responsive design and keyboard‑friendly editing
+- Sticky headers and columns for easy navigation in large datasets
+- Real-time cost calculations and visual feedback

 ## Quick Start